Eschnerberg

-Eschnerberg, also Eschner Berg, Schellenberg, (especially used in the Austrian village of Feldkirch) is 698 m high (Klocker close to Hinterschellenberg) mountain of seven peaks in the Rhine Valley, on the borderline of Liechtenstein and the Austrian State Voralberg, close to Feldkirch.
+Eschnerberg, also Eschner Berg, Schellenberg, (especially used in the Austrian village of Feldkirch) is 698 m high (Klocker close to Hinterschellenberg) mountain of seven peaks in the Rhine Valley, on the borderline of Liechtenstein and the Austrian state of Vorarlberg, close to Feldkirch.

 Geography

-The more extense southern part of the mountain is located in the Liechtensteiner Unterland, while the less extense northern part is in the district of Feldkirch, within a region called Voralberger Oberland.
+The more extense southern part of the mountain is located in the Liechtensteiner Unterland, while the less extense northern part is in the district of Feldkirch, within a region called Vorarlberger Oberland.
 The whole mountain itself is about 7 km long and 2 km broad.
 It goes along the River Rhine.

 Settlements on the mountain include Eschen, Mauren, Gamprin, Ruggell and Schellenberg on the Liechtenstein side and the minor districts of Feldkirch Tosters and Fresch (Nofels) on the Austrian side.
 The highest peak is located on the Liechtenstein side.

 Geology

 Eschnerberg is an inselberg, formed by the former Rhine Glacier, being an extension of the Walserkamm.
-It is part of the a part of the Rhenodanubic Flyschzone, called Voralberger Flysch, of which the neighboring Bregenz Forest Mountains consist, too.
+It is part of the a part of the Rhenodanubic Flyschzone, called Vorarlberger Flysch, of which the neighboring Bregenz Forest Mountains consist, too.
 For though this classification is orographically and geographically correct, it is classified as part of the Rätikon by the AVE (1984), due to its location south to the River Ill.